Cumulocity-IoT/apama-rxepl/docs/api-docs/interfaces/IObservable.md

 <a name="flatmap" href="#flatmap">#</a> .**flatMap**(*action<`value:` [T1](/docs#wild-card-notation)> returns (sequence<[T2](/docs#wild-card-notation)> | [IObservable](#iobservable-)<[T2](/docs#wild-card-notation)> | [ISubject](ISubject.md#isubject)<[T2](/docs#wild-card-notation)>)*) returns [IObservable](#iobservable-)<[T2](/docs#wild-card-notation)> [<>](/src/rx/operators/FlatMap.mon  "Source")

-Apply a mapping to each item that results in multiple values (or an Observable containing 1 or more values) and merge each item in the result into the output.
+Apply a mapping to each `value` that results in multiple values (or an Observable containing 1 or more values) and merge each item in the result into the output.
 ```javascript
 action valueAndPlus1(integer value) returns sequence<integer> {
 	return [value, value + 1];